OGGM/oggm/docs/input-data.rst

   downloaded will be cached for later use.
 Most of the users won't need to explore this folder (it is organized as a list of urls) but you have to make sure to set this path to a folder with sufficient disk space available.
 This folder can be shared across computers if needed.
-Once an url is stored in this cache folder, OGGM won't download it again.
+Once a file is stored in this cache folder, OGGM won't download it again.
 - ``dl_cache_readonly`` indicates if writing is allowed in this folder (this is the default).
 Setting this to ``True`` will prevent any further download in